Berlin's troubled Brandenburg Airport still in crisis one year after opening - KRDO

 “So we could see that it was a problem of the process and staff [shortages], not the infrastructure,” Haack said.
 “It is a problem at the airport for all of our partners together.
 And we have to work with it together to improve.
 Of course we do work on that.
 And this issue is happening at airports around the world and airports all over Germany.”

 In addition, Swissport, one of the companies that provides ground services at BER, made several adjustments to operations following that weekend.
-The company dispatched a management team to the airport, ramped up its ground handling staff from 50 to about 540 employees and adjusted shift schedules “to reduce the strain on our operation,” Swissport told CNN via email.
+The company dispatched a management team to the airport, ramped up its ground handling staff by 50 for a total of about 540 employees and adjusted shift schedules “to reduce the strain on our operation,” Swissport told CNN via email.
 “Swissport is in a regular dialogue and close exchange with its customers and partners at Berlin Airport.
 The aim is to jointly improve the services for airlines and passengers.”

 However, some passengers have already lost patience with BER.
 Kunal Saigal, a professor at a private university in Berlin, described the airport as “absolute chaos” in early September when he, his wife, and their one-year-old son arrived the recommended three hours before their Lufthansa flight to New Delhi to visit family.